Quick Tips: Babyproofing Your Home

 - Put away all sharp objects, such as knives and scissors, and things that can break easily, such as glasses and dishes.

-- Unload all guns, and keep them locked up.
-Keep bullets locked and stored in a place away from the guns.
+If this isn't possible, unload all guns, keep them locked up, and store bullets in a place away from the guns.

 To prevent drowning